-- You can also add herbs to taste such as tarragon, rosemary, thyme or marjoram if you have not put on the roast as a rub.
-They all give a different flavor individually or a combination of all is great too.
+- You can also add herbs to taste such as tarragon, rosemary, thyme, or marjoram if you have not put them on the roast as a rub.
+They each impart the roast with a different flavor individually, or a combination of all of them is great too.

 I served this with roasted red potatoes (skins on) and some baked butternut squash.
-The roast will serve 4-6 but if it is just 2 of you, you will have plenty left over for lunch meat for sandwiches!
+The roast will serve 4-6, but if it is just two of you, you will have plenty left over for lunch meat for sandwiches!

 - 4-8 red potatoes depending on size - scrubbed/skin on

 - Herbs of choice (try tarragon, marjoram, thyme, sage, rosemary)